Two results on Eisenstein part of homology and cohomology groups of Bianchi modular groups: Bianchi modular symbols and Cremona symbols

 \subsection{Fundamental domains}

 Recall that

 is the hyperbolic $3$ space, where $Z$ denotes the diagonal matrices in $\GL_2(\C)$.
 An invariant metric for the action of $\GL_2(\C)$ on $\tH_3$ is then given by

-We say that a subgroup $\Gamma \subset \SL_2(\C)$ acts discontinuously on $\tH_3$ if every compact subset of $\tH_3$ meets only a finite number of its images under $G$.
+We say that a subgroup $\Gamma \leq \SL_2(\C)$ acts discontinuously on $\tH_3$ if every compact subset of $\tH_3$ meets only a finite number of its images under $\Ga$.

-A subgroup $\Gamma$ acts discontinuously if and only if it is discrete (in the matrix topology), and we define a fundamental domain or region for $\Gamma$ to be an open subset $D\subset \tH_3$ such that every orbit of $\Ga$ in $\tH_3$ meets $D$ at most once, and meets the closure of $D$ at least once.
+A subgroup $\Gamma$ acts discontinuously if and only if it is discrete (in the matrix topology), and we define a fundamental domain or region for $\Gamma$ to be an open subset $\cF \subset \tH_3$ such that every orbit of $\Ga$ in $\tH_3$ meets $\cF$ at most once and meets the closure of $\cF$ at least once.

-Choose a fundamental region $D$ defined in \cite[ \S 2.3]{JCthesis} for the action of $\Gamma$ on $\bar{\tH}_3$ with $\{0,j\infty\}$ as one of its edges.
-Let $\Ga_P$ be the stabilizer of a vertex $P$ of $D$.
-Form a larger basic polyhedron by taking the union of the transforms of $D$ by a finite subgroup $\Ga_P$.
+Choose a fundamental region $\cF$ defined in ~\cite[ \S 2.3]{JCthesis} for the action of $\Gamma$ on $\overline{\tH}_3$ with $\{0,j\infty\}$ as one of its edges.
+Let $\Ga_P$ be the stabilizer of a vertex $P$ of $\cF$.
+Form a larger basic polyhedron by taking the union of the transforms of $\cF$ by a finite subgroup $\Ga_P$.
+See also the work of Arenes~\cite{aranes2010modular}, Lingham~\cite{lingham2005modular}

-Recall that we are interested in the case $G=\SL_2(\Z[i])$.
+For example, we are first interested in the case $G=\SL_2(\Z[i])$.
 This subgroup is generated by

 with the relations $TU=UT, S^2=R^2=(RS)^2=(URS)^2=(TS)^3=(UR)^3=1$.
 Consider three points on the unit sphere $P_1=(\frac12,0,\frac12\sqrt3), P_2=(\frac12,\frac12,\frac12\sqrt2),$ and $P_3=(0,\frac12,\frac12\sqrt3)$.
 A fundamental domain for the action of $\Ga$ is given by vertices at $0,\infty$, and $P_1, P_2 $ and $P_3$.
-The stabilizer of $P_2$ is $\Ga_P=\langle TS, UR\rangle,$ which is of order 12 \cite[p.59]{JCthesis}.
+The stabilizer of $P_2$ is $\Ga_P=\langle TS, UR\rangle,$ which is of order 12 ~\cite[p.59]{JCthesis}.